| Title: | Spatial and Spatio-Temporal Models using 'INLA' |

 useINLAprecomp |

-logical indicating if is to be used shared object pre-compiled by INLA.
-Not considered if libpath is provided. |
+logical, default is TRUE, indicating if it is to be used the shared object pre-compiled by INLA.
+This is not considered if 'libpath' is provided. |

 libpath |